 Metronidazole is metabolised in the liver by side-chain oxidation and glucuronide formation.

-The half-life of metronidazole is $6.5 \pm 2.9$ hours.
+The plasma elimination half-life of metronidazole is about 6-9 hours; that of the hydroxy metabolite is slightly longer.
 The half-life of metronidazole is reported to be longer in neonates and in patients with severe liver disease.